 - Sage & Grace – Holly Price (MBA ’17)

 Sage & Grace is a website and concierge service that educates and empowers grieving families to better, and more affordably, navigate the complications and stress of the American funeral planning process.

 (Click on the links above to see interviews with each of the teams.)

 AIM Tech received $15,000 for first place, Sage & Grace received $7,500 for second place, Find Your Ditto received $2,500 for third place, and Kladder received $1,000 for fourth place.

 The expert judging panel for the finals was comprised of:

 - Michael Finney – Community Ventures Resources

 - Lauren Bigelow – Growth Capital Network

 The Michigan Business Challenge is a campus-wide, multi-round business plan competition, of which the Impact Track is a subset focused on entrepreneurial student ventures focused on social and/or environmental impact.
-Of the 110 teams that began the competition last December, 38 were impact-focused.
+Of the 110 teams that began the competition last December, 61 identified as social enterprises.
 The competition is open to all students of the University of Michigan, and multidisciplinary teams are encouraged.
 The at-large Michigan Business Challenge is sponsored by the Zell Lurie Institute, and the Impact Track is additionally co-sponsored by Zell Lurie, the Center for Social Impact, and the Erb Institute.